eemeli/esfs-statutes/esfs-statutes.md

 The National Delegates (two for each country) as Per Appendix 1 represent the interests of the professionals and fans of their countries.
 They:
 * Periodically convey to the Chair and the Secretary information of the most important local events (conventions, awards, books, magazines, fanzines) and on the admission of new members, etc.,
 * Support the Organizing Committees of the Eurocons and Euroconferences when these events occur in their countries.
+* As a body, approve Eurocon candidates before their selection by a simple majority vote that must be conducted electronically at most six weeks and at least four weeks before each Eurocon.

 ### 14. Decisions
 In all leading bodies of the ESFS decisions shall be taken by a simple majority vote.
 This includes any Statute amendment, addition or deletion - hereinafter "Statute Change".
 Postal and proxy voting is allowed only regarding issues announced in advance, by means of a definite written and signed statement.